 I always cook turkey directly on the oven rack set over a simmering pan of stock and although it makes for a bit more mess (and some epic gravy) it’s totally worth it to have a perfectly cooked top and bottom.
 If you want to go a tidier route, set your turkey on any kind of rack inside your roasting pan.

-You can’t over-baste.
+You can’t over-baste while cooking turkey.
 Seriously.
 Every 30 minutes to an hour makes for some delicious results.
 (And while you’re at it, bonus points for brushing some more melted butter on there.)

 8. Slow and steady wins the race